florist-notes/CNN-ResNet/README.md

 Architecture
 -
+As per what we have seen so far, increasing the depth should increase the accuracy of the network, as long as over-fitting is taken care of.
+But the problem with increased depth is that the signal required to change the weights, which arises from the end of the network by comparing ground-truth and prediction becomes very small at the earlier layers, because of increased depth.
+It essentially means that earlier layers are almost negligible learned.
+This is called <b>vanishing gradient.</b> The second problem with training the deeper networks is, performing the optimization on huge parameter space and therefore naively adding the layers leading to higher training error.
+Residual networks allow training of such deep networks by constructing the network through modules called residual models as shown in the figure.
+This is called <b>degradation problem.</b>

 <img src="https://github.com/SKKSaikia/CNN-ResNet/blob/master/img/comp.png">

 We can see that the ResNet architecture is made up of repeated loop kind of blocks with 2 convolutional layer within.
 This block is called the <b>"Residual block"</b>.
 A general notion of a residual block can be visualized as,